Cologne, or Köln in German, is a cultural centre and historical city with an Old Town nestled in its heart.

 Want to know what it feels like to bask in Italian hospitality or missing the good ol’ pasta and caramel noodles?
 Head straight to Da Damiano restaurant to sate the desire.

-With modern art, framed mirrors, warm lighting, and covered tables, Da Damiano flaunts contemporary interior.
-Although casual, a hint of formal sophistication may be felt inside the restaurant.
+This delightful Italian restaurant with modern art, framed mirrors, warm lighting, and covered tables, Da Damiano flaunts contemporary interior and serves delicious food.
+Although casual, a hint of formal sophistication may be felt inside the typical Italian restaurant.

 In a fine diner as such, expecting nothing short of three extensive menus that entail pasta, poultry, seafood, as well as red meat.